olowo17/RoyalChat/README.md

 Royalchat - a social app where users can connect, share posts, like and comment on each other's content.

 ### Installation guide
-1.Clone the repository.
+1. Clone the repository.
-2.Install dependencies using npm install.
+2. Install dependencies using npm install.
-3.Create a .env file based on the provided .env.example file and fill in the necessary environment variables.
+3. Create a .env file based on the provided .env.example file and fill in the necessary environment variables.
-4.Run the server using npm start.
+4. Run the server using npm start.
 5. in your browser(http://localhost:5000)

 ### Technologies used